Store and forward: Modern store and forward networking

 A store-and-forward switching center is a message switching center in which a message is accepted from the originating user, i.e., sender, when it is offered, held in a physical storage, and forwarded to the destination user, i.e., receiver, in accordance with the priority placed upon the message by the originating user and the availability of an outgoing channel.

-Store and forward switching centers are usually implemented in mobile service stations where the messages that are sent from the sender is first sent to these centers.
+Store-and-forward switching centers are usually implemented in mobile service stations, where the messages that are sent from the sender are first sent to these centers.
 If the destination address isn't available, then the center stores this message and tries sending it later.
-This improves the probability of the message to be delivered.
+This improves the probability of the message being delivered.
 In the other case, if the destination is available at that time, then the message is immediately sent.

 Manually operated relay

-Store and forward networks predate the use of computers.
-Point-to-point teleprinter equipment was used to send messages which were stored at the receiving end on punched paper tape at a relay center.
-A human operator at the center removed the message tape from the receiving machine, read the addressing information, and then sent it toward its destination on appropriate outbound point-to-point teleprinter link.
+Store-and-forward networks predate the use of computers.
+Point-to-point teleprinter equipment was used to send messages, which were stored at the receiving end on punched paper tape at a relay center.
+A human operator at the center removed the message tape from the receiving machine, read the addressing information, and then sent it toward its destination on the appropriate outbound point-to-point teleprinter link.
 If the outbound link was in use, the operator placed the message in tape in a physical queue, usually consisting of a set of clips or hooks.
-A major relay center in the mid 1900s might have dozens of inbound and outbound teleprinters, scores of operators, and thousands of messages in the queues during peak periods.
+A major relay center in the mid-1900s might have dozens of inbound and outbound teleprinters, scores of operators, and thousands of messages in the queues during peak periods.
 Operators referred to these centers as "torn-tape relay centers", a reference to removing the received message from the inbound teleprinter by tearing the paper tape to separate one message from the next.
 The U.S. military term for such a center was "Non-Automated Relay Center" (NARC).

 Automatic relay

-In 1948, Western Union introduced Plan 55-A, the first automatic electromechanical store and forward message switching system.
+In 1948, Western Union introduced Plan 55-A, the first automatic electromechanical store-and-forward message switching system.
 All message storage was performed by paper tape punches paired with paper tape readers, with a bin in between.